-A production-grade, on-device AI SDK for iOS, macOS, tvOS, and watchOS.
+A production-grade, on-device AI SDK for iOS and macOS.
 The SDK enables low-latency, privacy-preserving inference for large language models, speech recognition, and voice synthesis with modular backend support.

 The RunAnywhere Swift SDK enables developers to run AI models directly on Apple devices without requiring network connectivity for inference.
 By keeping data on-device, the SDK ensures minimal latency and maximum privacy for your users.

-The SDK provides a unified interface to multiple AI capabilities, including large language models (LLMs), speech-to-text (STT), text-to-speech (TTS), voice activity detection (VAD), and speaker diarization.
+The SDK provides a unified interface to multiple AI capabilities, including large language models (LLMs), speech-to-text (STT), text-to-speech (TTS), and voice activity detection (VAD).
 These capabilities are delivered through pluggable backend modules that can be included as needed.

 Generatable protocolEventBus| Platform | Minimum Version |